sohmpatil/github-behavior-apis/README.md

 ```

 ## How to run tests
-In the project root directory run following command
+In the project root directory run the following command
 ```
 python -m pytest tests/
 ```